Skip to Content

 The first-class swimming pool on the Queen Mary was 4ft (1.2m) deep in the shallow end and 6ft (1.8m) deep in the deep end.

 The majority of modern cruise ship swimming pools are relatively shallow, especially the main pool found on the deck.
-Some swimming pools will have deep ‘plunge’ pools which have a small surface area.
+Other swimming pools will have deep ‘plunge’ pools with a small surface area.

 Queen Mary in Long Beach